 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Razor Power A2 has Foot breaks, and Inokim Mini 2 has Foot breaks.
+Razor Power A2 has Foot brakes, and Inokim Mini 2 has Foot brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 Razor Power A2 has Solid and Inokim Mini 2 has Pneumatic.

 Suspension can also help achieve a smoother ride, and although not all electric scooters come with suspension, many models come with front or rear suspension, or both.
 Razor Power A2 has None, and Inokim Mini 2 has None, making neither a comfy ride.

 These days, plenty of electric scooters come with built-in lights.
 Options vary with lights available at both front and back, just front lights, or just rear lights.
 Razor Power A2 comes with none, and Inokim Mini 2 comes with none, so neither are suitable if driving after dark and safety are high priorities.

 The final thing to keep in mind is the warranty.
 This protects you in the unlikely event of a fault with the electric scooter.
 Razor Power A2 comes with a 90 days warranty, and Inokim Mini 2 comes with a 1 year warranty.